reddevill007/System-Design-Simplified/README.md

 ### **Key Features of Snapshot Isolation**

 1. **No Dirty Reads**:
-   - You never see changes from other transactions unless they're committed.
+   - You never see changes from other transactions unless they’re committed.
 2. **Repeatable Reads**:
-   - The snapshot you get at the start doesn't change, even if someone else updates data in the meantime.
+   - The snapshot you get at the start doesn’t change, even if someone else updates data in the meantime.
 3. **Write Conflict Check**:
    - If two transactions try to update the same data, only the first one to commit succeeds.
    - The second one gets an error and has to try again.